How does Chloe’s brand survive in the Chinese market year after year?

 Why does Chloé Choose Shanghai over Paris for Resort show?

 Chloé is flying far east for its Resort Show as the collection will be released in Shanghai on June 5 making, with an entire organization in Chinese.
 This is the first time for the brand to leave Paris for a catwalk show.
 Chloé’s China World Mall boutique in Beijing was also reopened on March 29 post renovations and the brand operates through 17 stores in China.
-The brand is evolving its network as the promising Chinese market is growing, with presence in 90 percent of all the major tier-one, tier-two cities in China today.
+The brand is evolving its network as the promising Chinese market is growing, with a presence in 90 percent of all the major tier-one, tier-two cities in China today.

 What are Chloe’s business expansion plans for China?